Fall Boating: Explore The Trent-Severn Waterway this Autumn

 If it’s your first time on the TSW, you’ll quickly realize that a houseboat is an ideal way to explore.
 A gentle cruising speed gives you time to admire the scenery; having everything you need on board allows you to drop anchor wherever seems appealing and enjoy the landscape.
 Big Island on Pigeon Lake is a great example—this is a popular spot to pause in the shade of the island and swim, picnic, or even hike the trails if you go ashore.

-If you’re looking to rent a houseboat, Le Boat has recently expanded to bring their premium watercraft the Trent-Severn Waterway.
+If you’re looking to rent a houseboat, Le Boat has recently expanded to bring their premium watercraft to the Trent-Severn Waterway.
 Longstanding local institutions Egan Houseboat Rentals and R&R Houseboat Rentals are also great choices.
 All three remain open until about mid-October.

 A license isn’t needed to operate a rented houseboat, and you’ll be given a lesson before you set out on your own.
 If piloting through locks sounds daunting, however, there’s always the cruise option.